Focusing on What God Wants Us to Do

 “The Lord said unto Moses, Behold, thou shalt sleep with thy fathers; and this people will rise up, and go a-whoring after the gods of the strangers of the land, whither thy go to be among them, and will forsake me, and break my covenant which I have made with them.
 Then my anger shall be kindled against them in that day, and I will forsake them, and I will hide my face from them, and they shall be devoured, and many evils and troubles shall befall them; so that they will say in that day, Are not these evils come upon us, because our God is not among us?
 (Deuteronomy 31:16-17).”

-Herein lies the whole controversy that God has with his people: we have forsaken his covenant.
-If believers refuse to take a responsible look at God’s word, how do they hope to avoid discipline?
-The reason God calls himself a Jealous God, is because his people have put their confidence in their beliefs, and everything that they know about God has come from the messages of their teachers.
-Why do you think Jesus repeatedly uttered the words, “Have you never read?”
-How will the hidden things of scripture ever get sought out?
-Do we never hope to receive the promises which God has sworn to our fathers, and to us?
-During end times we will need to read what God’s word is actually saying, rather than walk in the imagination of our hearts.
+Herein is the whole controversy that God has with his people: we have forsaken his covenant, and we are not reading his word.
+The reason that God calls himself a Jealous God, is because the majority of what God's people know about him, they have learned from their teachers.
+If God's people are not reading the scriptures, they cannot know his voice.
+Why do you suppose Jesus uttered the words, “Have you never read?”
+And what about the hidden things of scripture?
+Do God's people ever hope to receive the promises which God has sworn to us, and to our fathers?
+God is revealing something new, and believers will need to be reading his word, because relying upon anything else, is as walking in the imagination of your heart.
 “For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned unto fables (2Timothy 4:3-4).”
 “Take heed unto yourselves, lest ye forget the covenant of the Lord your God...
 For the Lord thy God is a consuming fire, even a jealous God (Deuteronomy 4:23-24).”

-God graced his people with a covenant.
-He gifted his covenant to us through Moses.
+The old covenant, our marriage contract, was gifted to us through Moses.
 The words of it are written in the book of Deuteronomy.
-This covenant is for all people.
-It includes statutes and judgments, which teach us God’s ways; and it includes the Ten Commandments; and it also includes promises which were intended for us, the future generations, saying, “It shall come to pass.”
+The Ten Commandments, along with God's statutes and judgments, were included in the covenant.
+It also came with promises of blessings, and cursings which were not only for past generations, but for our generation as well, saying, “It shall come to pass.”
 These next few verses seek to verify the scope of this covenant and proclaim its inclusivity: “Neither with you only do I make this covenant and this oath; but with him that standeth here with us this day before the Lord our God, and also with him that is not here with us this day (Deuteronomy 29:14-15).”
 “Hear, O Israel: The Lord our God is one Lord (Deuteronomy 6:4).”
 “At the same time, saith the Lord, will I be the God of all the families of Israel, and they shall be my people (Jeremiah 31:1).”
 “The Lord shall be king over all the earth: in that day shall there be one Lord, and his name one (Zechariah 14:9).”

 “But it shall come to pass, if thou wilt not hearken unto the voice of the Lord thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee (Deuteronomy 28:15).”

-By bringing the curse upon believers who have ignored God’s word, God will make it abundantly clear that a new covenant is in effect, thus fulfilling the promises which he made with our forefathers.
+By bringing the curse upon believers who had no respect for God’s covenant, God will make it abundantly clear that there is a new covenant in effect, thus fulfilling the promises which he made with our forefathers.
 “Behold, I make a covenant: before all thy people I will do marvels, such as have not been done in all the earth, nor in any nation: and all the people among which thou art shall see the work of the Lord: for it is a terrible thing that I will do with thee...
 Take heed to thyself, lest thou make a covenant with the inhabitants of the land whither thou goest, lest it be for a snare in the midst of thee.
 But ye shall destroy their altars, break their images, and cut down their groves: For thou shalt worship no other god: for the Lord, whose name is Jealous, is a jealous God (Exodus 34:10-14).”

 “I took my staff, even Beauty, and cut it asunder, that I might break my covenant which I had made with all the people.
 And it was broken in that day: and so the poor of the flock that waited upon me knew that it was the word of the Lord (Zechariah 11:10-11).”
 “In that he saith, A new covenant, he hath made the first old.
 Now that which decayeth and waxeth old is ready to vanish away (Hebrews 8:13).”
 “Cursed be the man that obeyeth not the words of his covenant, which I commanded your fathers in the day that I brought them forth out of the land of Egypt, from the iron furnace, saying, Obey my voice, and do them, according to all which I command you: so shall ye be my people, and I will be your God: that I may preform the oath which I have sworn unto your fathers (Jeremiah 11:3-5).”
 “My determination is to gather the nations, that I may assemble the kingdoms, to pour upon them mine indignation, even all my fierce anger: for all the earth shall be devoured with the fire of my jealousy (Zephaniah 3:8).”